miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

 DuBois’s maps, and the story behind them, can help illuminate some of the central ideas of radical geography.
 Radical geographers recognize and deal explicitly with the power of maps.
 Let’s bring this back to the twenty first century.
 Have any of you ever had your GPS tell you turn the wrong way on a one-way street?
 Did you follow it?
 This happens all the time.
 And this is a dramatic illustration of the power of maps.
-The map, perhaps with the aid of Siri’s voice, had become more real to you in that moment than the territory you could see with your own eyes.
-In this and in countless other ways, maps dictate how we perceive our landscape.
+The map had become more real to you in that moment than the territory you could see with your own eyes.
+In this and many other ways, maps dictate how we perceive our landscape.

 *****